raganwald-deprecated/homoiconic/README.markdown

 **criticism?**

 Criticism of my *ideas* is always welcome and will often get a link or a quote from me.
-As for criticiasm of me the person based on what I write, here's a comment snarfed from [Reddit](http://www.reddit.com/r/programming/comments/9s5pd/no_i_wouldnt_hire_a_programmer_that_has_no/c0e6ncb "pmf comments on No, I Wouldn't Hire a Programmer That Has No Interest in Programming Outside of Business Hours"):
+As for criticism of me the person based on what I write, here's a comment snarfed from [Reddit](http://www.reddit.com/r/programming/comments/9s5pd/no_i_wouldnt_hire_a_programmer_that_has_no/c0e6ncb "pmf comments on No, I Wouldn't Hire a Programmer That Has No Interest in Programming Outside of Business Hours"):

 > Hey, I know you!
 You're that guy who misuses the technical infrastructure provided by github.com for free for a certain use case for the propagation of his vain nonsensical bullshit in a transparent and pathetic attempt to come off as some kind of lo-fi guy who is too modest to consider himself worthy of a real blog.